tusharxoxoxo/blazingly-fast-javascript/README.md

-let's try to prove our intuition, sets, and maps are slower than arrays there is a breakpoint where we should use a set after which sets start to perform better than arrays, always check array memory is closed together, lookup are really easy, it just run through that memeory really fast
+let's try to prove our intuition, sets, and maps are slower than arrays there is a breakpoint where we should use a set after which sets start to perform better than arrays, always check array memory is closed together, lookup is really easy, it just runs through that memory really fast

-the different between slice and splice splice -> splice take things about slice -> creates a view into it's even in the name, u can kind of guess it
+the difference between slice and splice splice -> Splice take things about slice -> creates a view into it's even in the name, u can guess it

 it's an advent of code strategy, stop using set and start using array

 #brief intro to v8 garbage collector
-these are going to be v8 specific features, they are not jsc's specific features that means if u do this with bun u are going to have slighltly different results may be bun also have a similiar styled garbage collector, but we cannot say it with confirmation
+these are going to be v8-specific features, they are not JSC's specific features which means if you do this with bun you are going to have slightly different results may be bun also has a similar styled garbage collector, but we cannot say it with confirmation

 following example code